jaimebarrancos/Token-Distrubution-Mechanism/README.md

-This project demonstrates a basic ERC20 Token creation whilst communicating with a simple webpage.
+This project demonstrates an ERC20 Token creation with a distrubution protocol whilst communicating with a simple webpage.

+It contains unit-testing, smart contracts, front end simple website and custom configs.